uihilab/HydroCompute/README.md

 const compute = new hydrocompute('engineName');
 ```

 When instantiated if no specific engines are passed into the constructor, the library will default to run using the functions within the JavaScript engine.
-You can see all the available functions in for each of the functions in the following pages:
+The available engines along with existing code and how to develop more functions for usage in the library can be found in the following links:

+* [WebAssembly](https://github.com/uihilab/HydroCompute/tree/master/src/wasm): Available C and AssemblyScript bindings.
+* [JavaScript](https://github.com/uihilab/HydroCompute/tree/master/src/javascript): Available as native JavaScript object.
+* [WebGPU](https://github.com/uihilab/HydroCompute/tree/master/src/webgpu): GLSL code onloaded as strings in a JavaScript object.

 ### Running a simulation